minimaxir/gpt-2-keyword-generation/README.md

 	* Pronouns and stop words are excluded from keywords.
 	* Keywords are deduped.
 2. Prepare the keywords in such a way that the document text is generated conditionally on the keywords.
-	* Normalize the keywords (replace spaces/punctuation w/ dashes) and dedupe the keywords in a given document.
+	* Normalize the keywords (replace spaces/punctuation w/ dashes).
 The keywords are *not* case-normalized for best user experience when specifying keywords.
 	* Shuffle the order of the keywords to prevent GPT-2 from cheating and learning when the order of the keywords should be written in the document proper.
 	* For each set of processed keywords in a document, create `repeat` random combinations (default: 3) of the keywords.
 This serves as a data augmentation of sorts, and prevents the model from overfitting on a given set of keywords.
 	* For each combination above, select a random number of *up to* `max_keywords` (default: 3), which are then shuffled, to prevent the neural network from a) learning the number of keywords as a hint to the length of the text and b) the order of the keywords in the resulting text.